Mostly found in the Nanticoke River and Broad Creek

 Citation Minimum Lengths/Weights

-Longnose Gar are not currently eligible for an individual Delaware Sport Fishing Tournament citation.
+Longnose Gar are not currently eligible for a Delaware Sport Fishing Tournament or Live Release award.

 Delaware State Record